From the creators of Food Truck Festivals of America (FTFA),

 So, since 2012, FTFA was the only touring food truck/craft beer festival production company, bringing the fun and variety of food trucks to thousands of foodies around the country.

-When COVID hit, we sold FTFA and created Food Truck Ventures, under which we now operate Neighborhood StrEATs, a hyper-local program that brings food trucks to neighborhoods and can fundraise for non-profits, and Food Trucks 2 Go (FT2G), our catering division for corporations.
+When COVID hit, we sold FTFA and created Food Truck Ventures, under which we now operate Neighborhood StrEATs & StrEATs for Schools, a hyper-local program that safely brings food trucks to neighborhoods and can fundraise for non-profits, and Food Trucks 2 Go (FT2G), our catering division for corporations.

-Our mission from the start has been to support the food trucks, who are all small businesses, while providing another dining option for the public, especially these days.
-All ordering is done online, all COVID rules are followed.
-We are sad to see the food truck industry shrinking -- but we take pride in trying to generate some support for the trucks while also safely feeding some quarantined neighborhoods.
+Our mission from the start has been to support the food trucks, who are all small businesses, while providing a safe dining option for the public.
+Most ordering is done online in advance, and COVID rules are followed.
+We are sad to see the food truck industry shrinking -- but we take pride in trying to generate some support for the trucks while also safely & creatively feeding some neighbors & neighborhoods.

 Executive Producer Anne-Marie Aigner can best be described as a gifted trend-spotter.
 When she noticed a gap in Boston’s food truck industry she saw an opportunity to fill it with something divine.
 Food truck festivals are not just a trend on the West coast…they are a movement that has slowly trickled through the Midwest and finally landed in the East.

-In fact, not only have the trucks arrived, but, based on the number of calls we get from businesses and communities all over the country, so have the festivals – and private events with food trucks.
-So, Anne-Marie created Food Trucks 2 Go (FT2G), which responds to requests for trucks and festivals.
+In fact, not only have the trucks arrived, but, based on the number of calls we get from businesses and communities, so have the festivals, private events with food trucks, corporate catering events -- and the public's love for food trucks.
+So, when the pandemic hit and Anne-Marie sold Food Truck Festivals of America, we pivoted and instead created Food Truck Ventures, booking local events in New England.
 Are the food trucks here to stay?
 If you’ve eaten from a food truck, you already know the answer.

 In the News

-See what the media is saying about our Food Truck Ventures!
+See what the media are saying about our Food Truck Ventures!